Descanonge/filefinder/docs/source/find_files.rst

    work.

+.. _obtaining-files:

 Obtaining files
 ===============

 Files can be retrieved with the :func:`Finder.get_files` function, or the :attr:`Finder.files` attribute.
 Both will scan the directory for files if it has not been done yet.
 The 'files' attribute also stores the matches.
-See :ref:`Retrieve information` for details on how matches are stored.
+See :doc:`/retrieve_values` for details on how matches are stored.

 :func:`Finder.get_files` can also return nested lists of filenames.